KoreTeknology/Blender-3x-Audio-Research/audio-dev-strategy.md

 ### Objectives

-The main objective is to **revise the blender´s audio system, in order to allow the development of new functionalities in the field of sound edition**.
+The main objective is to **revise the Blender´s audio system, in order to allow the development of new functionalities in the field of sound edition**.
 The goal is to include basic audio editing functions to be available to the user in the context of video editing, VR/AR Production and Surround Video Clip Creation.

 - Review of the complete Audio system within Blender
 - Explore New **Audio system Preferences**